agoel41/machine-translation/README.md

 - ***data:*** This folder contains the dataset on which the model is trained.
 - ***static:*** This folder contains the static content such as images (accuracy and validation graphs) etc.
 - ***machine-translation-encoder-decoder-model.ipynb:*** Ipython notebook for machine translation using encoder-decoder sequence to sequence architecture.
+   - many-to-many architecture using encoder-decoder architecture
+   - Input length (english sentences) is not equal to output length(hindi sentences)
-This model is overfitting the data.
-Please refer to the corresponding performance graph for reference.
+   - This model is overfitting the data.
+Please refer to the corresponding performance graph below for more insights.
 - ***machine-translation-attention.ipynb:*** Machine translation (from english to hindi) using attention model.
+   - many-to-many RNN architecture using attention architecture.
+   - Input length (english sentences) is not equal to output length(hindi sentences)
-This model also overfitting the data and refer to the corresponding performance graph below.
+   - This model is overfitting the data and refer to the corresponding performance graph below for more insights

 ### Performance graphs